 What is a Safe Harbor Law or Provision?

-A safe harbor is a provision in a law or regulation that affords protection from liability or penalty under specific situations or if certain conditions are met.
-(Business Dictionary.com).
+A safe harbor is a provision in a law or regulation that affords protection from liability or penalty under specific situations, or if certain conditions are met.
 Sometimes a safe harbor reduces liability if "good faith" is demonstrated.

 Safe harbor provisions came into the news in 2015 in relation to data transfer between the European Union (EU) and the U.S. for law enforcement purposes.
-This was a case in which a safe harbor provision was taken away.
+This was a case in which a safe harbor provision was actually taken away, not invoked.

-- Section 530 of the Internal Revenue Code (IRC) includes a safe harbor provision relating to classification of workers as independent contractors.
-Under this provision, a company is not liable for employment taxes if it can demonstrate a reasonable basis for treating workers as independent contractors and if the employer can meet all of three reasonable basis standards.
-To arts and crafts professions, this safe harbor helps artists who are independent contractors.
+Section 530 of the Internal Revenue Code (IRC) includes a safe harbor provision relating to the classification of workers as independent contractors.
+Under this provision, a company is not liable for employment taxes if it can demonstrate that a reasonable basis for treating workers as independent contractors exists, and if the employer can meet three reasonable basis standards.

-- In his discussion of the Domestic Production Activities Deduction, Tax Planning Expert William Perez mentions a safe harbor rule.
-The overall deduction is for U.S. manufacturing businesses.
-The safe harbor provision within this IRS regulation allows businesses to take this deduction if "at least 20 percent of the total costs are the result of direct labor and overhead costs from US-based operations."
-(If you want more information on this, see the article above.)
+The domestic production activities deduction for U.S. manufacturing businesses provides a safe harbor provision that allows businesses to take this deduction if at least 20 percent of the total costs are the result of direct labor and overhead costs from US-based operations.

-- The Digital Millennium Copyright Act of 1998 has several safe harbors.
-These provisions protect internet service providers (ISP's) from liability for copyright violations and other illegal activity of their customers.
+The Digital Millennium Copyright Act of 1998 has several safe harbors.
+These provisions protect internet service providers (ISPs) from liability for copyright violations and other illegal activities of their customers.